BlueGummi/simple-pastebin/README.md

 "2d6h2m3s"

-There is also a 'logname' variable that allows changing of the log name.
+There is also a 'log_name' variable that allows changing of the log name.
 It also has to be a string, like this

 "input.txt"